EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/recommended-hardware.rst

     * **A case with heatsink and fan**
     * USB keyboard, Monitor and HDMI cable (micro-HDMI) (Optional)

+    You need an Ethereum 1.0 provider to create blocks (see :doc:`User Guide </user-guide/about-user-guide>` for further info)

   .. tab:: Eth1 + Eth2

     Recommended hardware and settings for running an Ethereum 1.0